Allen-Synthesis/EuroPi/contributing.md

 # Contributing to the EuroPi Repository

-Contributing is welcomed and encouraged for anyone, from programming and/or synth experts to complete novices.
+Contributing is welcomed and encouraged for anyone, from programming or synth experts to complete novices.
 This repo is a collection of resources, so if there are any resources that you have created yourself, or found online that you think others would benefit from, then please consider submitting them here!

+Contributions are made via a GitHub Pull Request (PR).
+The rest of this document covers that process as well as the responsibilities of the PR participants.
+It is expected that PR authors become familiar with the process described here before submitting their first PR.

 ## Contents
 1. [Overview]()